 Taco Tac is open for takeout and delivery at 155 Jean-Talon East.

-POINTE-SAINT-CHARLES — The folks behind Mollo café announced on Facebook last week that later this year they will be launching a bakery by the same name.
+POINTE-SAINT-CHARLES — The folks behind Mollo café announced on Facebook last week that they will be launching a bakery by the same name later this year.
 “Fresh bread every day, made in the Pointe by people from the Pointe,” the post promises.
 More news to come.